lia0wang/oa-res-solution/contact-app/README.md

 This is a simple Contacts application built with ReactJS that allows you to browse your contacts.
 The application fetches data from https://jsonplaceholder.typicode.com/users.

+You can preview the application by navigating to http://ec2-origin.liao.sh:3425/ in a web browser.

 ## Prerequisites

 To run this application, you will need to have Node.js installed on your machine.